 There are many different types of text in the exam: newspaper and magazine articles, reports, fiction, advertisements, letters, messages and informational material (such as brochures, guides, manuals, etc.).
-They're all about topics which are interesting to teenage students.
 Before you take the exam, it's important that you have seen these kinds of text before and that you know how to do the kind of tasks which appear in the exam.

-You can find a sample test and self-study lesson plans on our website to practise different parts of the Reading and Use of English paper.
+You can find a sample test and self-study lesson plans on our website Both of these can help learners who are preparing for the B2 First exam to practise different parts of the Reading and Use of English paper.
 To improve your reading skills, it's really important to read many different types of text which you really enjoy.
 If you have a special interest or hobby, try reading about it in English as much as you can.
 You can read anything: blogs, books, magazine articles, social media, informational websites or encyclopaedias.
 The important thing is just to read as much as possible and to enjoy it!